imrushi/imrushi.github.io/content/posts/go-basics-and-a-dash-of-clean-code.md

 ## History of Go

-Back in 2007, the search engine Google had a problem.
-They had to maintain programs with millions of lines of code.
-Before they could try out any new changes, they had to turn this code into a working program, a process that at that time took almost an hour.
-Google's other problem is string processing.
-Google reads and analyzes a lot of web pages, which are text files.
+The Google search engine experienced an issue back in 2007.
+Programs containing millions of lines of code needed to be maintained.
+They had to make this code into a functioning program first, which took them about an hour at the time, before they could experiment with any fresh changes.
+String processing is Google's additional issue.
+Numerous text files, or web pages, are read and analyzed by Google.
 This was obviously not good for the developers because it made them less productive.

 So Google engineers [Robert Griesemer](https://en.wikipedia.org/wiki/Robert_Griesemer), [Rob Pike](https://en.wikipedia.org/wiki/Rob_Pike), and [Ken Thompson](https://en.wikipedia.org/wiki/Ken_Thompson) sketeched out some goals for a new language: